jiko/stopabadcure/_posts/2013-10-25-your-big-bucks-report.md

 -  **Health Alliance of Mid-America**, $10,000
 -  **Blue Cross and Blue Shield of Kansas City**, $7,500
 -  **Kansas City Chiefs**, $7,500

+The view from stopabadcure.org is that all this money is headed down the tubes.